Statistical Inference of Transcription Cycle Parameters

 Jonathan Liu

-Data scientist at the Chan-Zuckerberg Biohub.
-Spatial and single-cell biology, science communication and community, classical music.
+Data scientist at insitro.
+Spatial and single-cell biology, science communication and community, music and dance.
 He/him/his.